lucaong/wheels-loud-accessors/README.md

 Wheels Loud Accessors
 =====================

-A constructor for objects with attribute accessors that emit change/read events.
+A constructor for objects with attribute accessors that emit `change` or `read` events upon setting or getting an attribute.
 Fully compatible with CommonJS (Node), AMD and standard browser script tag include.

 Install